TeaZea/Portfolio_Site/README.md

 - Added page animations to sections.
 - Completed 'contact' section with links, and images.
 Added new classes for layout, added proper on-page links.
   }

+  10.31.2022 {

+  - Added third midnight blue colour as a little accent as the button backgrounds.
+  - }